-In the "easy" response, 13% (4) n=32 students stated that the digital storytelling assignment was easy because they could tell a story through pictures; 3% (1) n=32 stated that the picture invoked emotions; 9% (3) n=32 stated that correlating with the storyboard became easy once the subject matter was clear; 7% (2) n=32 stated that words written in the storyboard matched with the pictures; 7% (2) n=32 stated that the spaces provided to fill in the information on the storyboard was easy and another 7% (2) n=32 stated that good teamwork made the task easy.
+In the "easy" response, 13% (4) n=32 students stated that the digital storytelling assignment was easy because they could tell a story through pictures; 3% (1) n=32 stated that the picture invoked emotions; 9% (3) n=32 said that correlating with the storyboard became easy once the subject matter was clear; 7% (2) n=32 stated that words written in the storyboard matched with the pictures; 7% (2) n=32 stated that the spaces provided to fill in the information on the storyboard was easy and another 7% (2) n=32 stated that good teamwork made the task easy.
 Then 3% (1) n=32 stated that the software interface is user friendly and 3% (1) n=32 illustrated that cutting and pasting made the task easy.
-Then for those who thought the task was difficult, 25%(8) n=32 stated that their story did not connect their words with the video; 3%(1) n=32 stated that the task was not as easy as they had anticipated; 16% (5) n=32 stated that it was difficult because they couldn't use the software properly.
-Then 3% (1) n=32 stated that there was a limit of time, which affected them because they could not speak fast.
+Then for those who thought the task was difficult, 25%(8) n=32 stated that their story did not connect their words with the video; 3%(1) n=32 stated that there was a limit of time, which affected them because they could not speak fast.
 Then 3% (1) n=32 said that the language made it difficult to give vivid explanations or to find the right words for explanations.
 Lastly, 3% (1) n=32 stated that the task was okay for them although they found it a bit hard.